Aouei/gee_acolite/paper.md

 # Availability

 The source code for `GEE ACOLITE` is available on GitHub at https://github.com/Aouei/gee_acolite under the GNU General Public License v3.0.
 Documentation, examples, and API reference are included in the repository.
-The package requires ACOLITE to be installed separately from https://github.com/acolite/acolite.
+The library requires ACOLITE to be installed separately from https://github.com/acolite/acolite.

 # Acknowledgements

-This package builds upon the ACOLITE software developed by Dr. Quinten Vanhellemont and colleagues at the Royal Belgian Institute of Natural Sciences (RBINS).
+This library is based on an initial attempt by Dr. Vanhellemont to connect ACOLITE with Google Earth Engine, which served as inspiration and foundation for the current implementation.
 We acknowledge the Google Earth Engine team for providing the cloud computing platform.

 # References